blappay1721/AwesomeChat-DiscordSRV-Addon/README.md

 ```

 Verifies the trigger patterns still match after `ICPlaceholder` rewrites them to tolerate
-colour codes.
-That rewrite walks a regex character by character, so a pattern built with
+colour codes between characters.
+That rewrite walks a regex one character at a time and
-`Pattern.quote` silently becomes literal text that matches nothing — this check exists
-because exactly that shipped once.
+has no notion of `\Q...\E`, so patterns must escape per character rather than using
+`Pattern.quote`, and must carry `(?i)` inline rather than relying on
+`Pattern.CASE_INSENSITIVE` — the rewrite recompiles from the pattern string and drops
+flags.
+Both failures are silent: the regex still compiles, it just never matches.

 ## Project layout